 Pamela Adlon

-Adlon is also known for her roles in the comedy-drama series Californication (2007–2014) and Louie (2010–2015), the latter of which she additionally wrote and produced alongside Louis C.K.
+Pamela Adlon is also known for her roles in the comedy-drama series Californication (2007–2014) and Louie (2010–2015), the latter of which she additionally wrote and produced alongside Louis C.K.
 Her work on Louie garnered her four Primetime Emmy Award nominations.
-From 2016 to 2022, Adlon starred as Sam Fox on the acclaimed FX comedy-drama series Better Things, which she also co-created, wrote, produced, and directed.
+From 2016 to 2022, Pamela Adlon starred as Sam Fox on the acclaimed FX comedy-drama series Better Things, which she also co-created, wrote, produced, and directed.
 The series won a Peabody Award, and she was nominated twice for a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.

-Adlon has appeared in numerous films since making her acting debut in Grease 2 (1982).
-Her most notable films include Say Anything...
+She has appeared in numerous films since making her acting debut in Grease 2 (1982).
+Her subsequent films include Say Anything...
 (1989), Bed of Roses (1996), Lucky 13 (2005), Conception (2011), First Girl I Loved (2016), I Love You, Daddy (2017), Bumblebee (2018), and The King of Staten Island (2020).
-She made her feature film directorial debut with the comedy Babes (2024).
+Adlon made her feature film directorial debut with the comedy Babes (2024).

 Biography from the Wikipedia article Pamela Adlon.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.